 - Scalloped Turnips and Rutabaga -contains a bechamel tutorial

 Blanch – a process by which foods, usually vegetables, are plunged briefly into boiling water and then into ice water to stop the cooking process.
 This method is often used to break down an enzyme that would negatively affect the texture of some frozen vegetables.
-Blanching also can be used to remove strong bitter flavors or to brighten the colors of some vegetables.
+Blanching can also be used to remove strong bitter flavors or brighten some vegetables’ colors.

-Boil- To cook in liquid, usually water or salted water at 212°F or 100°C at sea level.
-At higher altitudes the boiling temperature of water is lower and recipes must be adjusted to compensate.
+Boil– To cook in liquid, usually water or salted water, at 212°F or 100°C at sea level.
+The boiling temperature of water is lower at higher altitudes, and recipes must be adjusted to compensate.
 The boiling state is easily identified because the bubbles break the surface.
 If the bubbles do not break the surface, the liquid is simmering.

 Helpful articles related to the cooking term boiling: